YangRui2015/yangrui2015.github.io/_pages/about.md

 Others
 ------
-During my leisure time, I like sports such as running, table tennis, swimming.
+During my leisure time, I like sports such as running, table tennis and swimming.
 I used to be an amateur long-distance runner.
 I finished a half marathon (21.0975 km) in 1h36min and a marathon (42.195 km) in 3h36min.